SEARCH: Thursday, September 02, 2010

 Author: Stan Reents, PharmD

-Persuading kids to exercise can be a challenge for parents.
-In an age of youth sports specialization, where elite status in a sport can be determined by fourth grade, a lot of kids are left off organized teams.
+Getting kids to exercise can be a challenge.
+Kids would rather play a video game or watch TV.
+And, in an age of youth sports specialization, where elite status in a sport can be determined by fourth grade, a lot of kids are left off organized teams.
 So they retreat to the computer or couch, and sedentary habits begin.
 This issue is only made worse by the fact that many elementary schools have cut back on gym classes in recent years.

 MOST KIDS AND ADOLESCENTS DON'T MEET EXERCISE GOALS